everyday calculator

 FAQs

-Should I use gross or net income?
+Should I use gross or net income for these percentages?

-What if my needs exceed the target?
+What if my needs percentage is already above the suggested rule?

-Can I add more categories?
+Can I add more categories than just needs, wants, and saving?

-How often should I revisit the percentages?
+How often should I revisit my budget percentages?

 Related calculators